johnniecosmos/Citizen-Cosmos/README.md

     10.32: The challenges of being a co-founder

-    15.56: The day before fundraising starts
+    15.56: The day before fundraising started

     17.44: The second donation round